-4 Consolidated Appropriations Act, 2021, Pub.
+4 Consolidated Appropriations Act of 2021, Pub.
 L. No. 116-260, Division FF, Title IX, Section 902, Don't Break Up the T-Band Act of 2020 (section 902).

-report to Congress required by the NET 911 Act.
+taxing jurisdiction receives a grant under section 158 of the National Telecommunications and Information Administration Organization Act (47 U.S.C.
+942) after December 27, 2020, such state or taxing jurisdiction shall, as a condition of receiving such grant, provide the information requested by the Commission to prepare the annual report to Congress required by the NET 911 Act.
 The NPRM seeks comment on proposals to codify these provisions in subpart I of part 9 of the rules.